donatomartin/donatomartin/README.md

 ## Hey, It's Donato Martín ⭐

-SE student in the University of Oviedo
+Software Engineering, University of Oviedo
+I use arch btw

 These are my favourite languages: